ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

     else:
         print("Incorrect.
 Expected " + str(expected) + " but got " + str(ans))

-if __name__ == "__main__": main()
+if __name__ == "__main__":
+    main()
 ```

-Now when you run your code using F5 from the window, all the tests will run automatically.
-Notice that main uses the method approximatelyEqual, which we wrote above to compare floating point numbers taking into consideration roundoff error.
+Now, when you run your code from the terminal by calling `python3 wageCalculator.py`, all the tests will run automatically.
+Notice that main uses the method `approximatelyEqual`, which we wrote above to compare floating point numbers taking into consideration roundoff error.
 Make sure you understand the code above.
 What do you think the last line does?
 Talk to your partner, and if you have questions, ask the tutors or instructors.

 You can use either method to test your code throughut SPIS.
 Or you can check out [Option 3: Unit Testing](https://docs.python.org/3.7/library/unittest.html).

 Ok, so now you have a Python file with a function definition in it, and you have some test cases.

 What's next?
-We want to get this Python code into your local git repo, and then push the changes up to github.com.
+We want to get this Python code into your local git repo, and then push the changes up to GitHub.

 ## Step 5:  The basic git workflow of `git add...`, `git commit...`, `git push...`